• Skip to primary navigation

 To save time, cook the beans in a pressure cooker or instant pot according to the machine's instructions.

-Which beans to use?
+Which beans to use for stew?

 White beans like butter beans (lima beans), Great Northern Beans, or cannellini beans.